WETASKIWIN & AREA LEADERS OF TOMORROW AWARDS

 The City of Wetaskiwin, through Family and Community Support Services (FCSS), is proud to be a supporter and sponsor of the Wetaskiwin and Area Leaders of Tomorrow Awards since the commencement of the program in 1995.
 FCSS believes that volunteerism is the heart of our community and wholeheartedly supports the recognition of our young volunteers.

-Home Alone Safely program is for children 9 to 11 years of age that may be left home alone for short periods of time.
+The Home Alone Safely program is for children 9-11 years of age that may be left home alone for short periods of time.
 This course will help you decide if your child is ready to be left home alone.
-Children learn guidelines around safety in the kitchen, what to do with strangers at the door or on the phone, how to keep busy, how to play safe and much more, including a presentation on fire safety.
-There are two parts to the course -- a one hour session with both children and at least one parent and the remainder of the course (approximately 5 hours) instructed for the children only.
+Children learn guidelines around safety in the kitchen, what to do with strangers at the door or on the phone, how to keep busy, how to play safe and much more; including a presentation on fire safety.

-The Open Door is a regional non-profit organization that offers support services and hope to individuals in need ages of 11+.
+The Open Door is a regional non-profit organization that offers support services and hope to individuals 11+ in need.

-We offer support, effective services, and a safe place for youth and their families so they have the connection and supports they need to succeed.
-If you would like more information or to contact The Open Door, you can do so here.
+They offer support, effective services, and a safe place for youth and their families so they have the connection and supports they need to succeed.
+If you would like more information, visit their website or contact The Open Door.